dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/SnowPlow-Tracker-Protocol.md

 The application ID parameter is used to distinguish data from different website and applications.

-As a SnowPlow user, you can define application IDs for each of your different ditial products and track behaviour of your users across all of them using the same SnowPlow instance by setting the `app_id` in your tracker of choice.
+As a Snowplow user, you can define application IDs for each of your different ditial products and track behaviour of your users across all of them using the same Snowplow instance by setting the `app_id` in your tracker of choice.

 **Potential platform values**: (to finalise and complete...)